pierrealejandrohidrogorocha-cyber/alejandro-7segDisplay/docs/info.md

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if an 7 segment display, button
+-List external hardware used in your project (e.g. PMOD, LED display, etc), if any.
+7 segment display, button